goware/superr/README.md

 ## Why? & Goals

-IMHO, errors in Go are awesome and simple, but often in practice lose meaning and get messy.
+IMHO, errors in Go are awesome and simple, but often in practice lose meaning and get messy with many of application-specific messages that are difficult to test for equality.

-As an error is returned up the call stack from `if err != nil { return .., err }`, it either a.) loses its meaning on the way up b.) creates messy error messages c.) makes it difficult to test equality of the error value against a standard set of error values.
+Typically, as an error is returned up the call stack from `if err != nil { return .., err }`, it either a.) loses its meaning on the way up b.) creates messy error messages c.) is difficult to test equality of the error value against a standard set of error values.

-Superr looks to solve those problems by leveraging the new error support from Go.13 of wrapped errors (via `fmt.Errorf("xxx: %w", err)` and `errors.Is`).
-In some ways you can think of this as the inverse direction of wrapping an error that fmt.Errorf provides.
+`superr` looks to solve those problems by leveraging the new error support from Go.13 of wrapped errors (via `fmt.Errorf("xxx: %w", err)` and `errors.Is`).

 The idea/mindset here is for any application/package you should always start by declaring a well-defined set of error scenarios as values.
 This helps you be thoughtful about the